Systems Architect · Organizational Builder · Associate Director

 The outcome: AFT now has a proven model for designing member-facing experiences at the scale of its largest convening — celebrating wins, guiding the uncertain, and engaging the skeptical inside a single integrated environment.

-Evidence Recognized organization-wide as the model for member engagement at scale · Design approach selected as the model for 2026 national convention
+Evidence Recognized organization-wide as the model for member engagement at scale · Design approach selected as the model for the 2026 National Convention Affordability Activity Center.

 04 Member Engagement · Named Lead